Expand the Menu to access our Tree Identification Pages

 Blue Gum Eucalyptus saligna Other names: Sydney Blue Gum

 This very tall tree species, found on margins of rainforests and in adjoining wet tall forests, grows to a height of more than 60m (Picture 1 & 2).
 Bark above the short rough barked stocking is very smooth, grey with bluish grey coloured flecks and markings after shedding.
-On the mid-north coast of NSW mature trees lose their rough bark at the base of the trunk nearly entirely (1,2 & 3).
+On the mid-north coast of NSW mature trees lose their rough bark at the base of the trunk nearly entirely (1, 2 & 3).
 The small woody fruit features 3 or 4 valves with exerted tips and measures up to 5 mm in diameter at the apex (4).
-Adult leaves with an alternate arrangement are; narrow elliptic in shape, mostly straight or sometimes curved (falcate), up to 18 cm long with entire margins, mid-green above, paler green beneath (discolorous), scented, strong and rather stiff in texture. ( 5).
-Distribution: NSW south coast to southern QLD.
+Adult leaves with an alternate arrangement are; narrow elliptic in shape, mostly straight or sometimes curved (falcate), up to 18 cm long with entire margins, mid-green above, paler green beneath (discolorous), scented, strong and rather stiff in texture.
+(5).
+Distribution: NSW south coast to southern Qld.

 Blue Mountain Ash Eucalyptus oreades Other names: White Ash, Smooth Barked Mountain Ash

 This medium to tall tree is most abundant in the Blue Mountains of NSW, where under favourable conditions it can attain a height of 40m.
 Its’ natural habitat are open Eucalypt dominated forests at higher altitudes (Picture 1).
 Bark on the trunk, up to a height of 3m, is rough and grey to brown in colour.
 Otherwise bark is very smooth in texture and mainly whitish grey, showing longitudinal streaks of darker grey, and areas with yellow to brownish tones (2).
 The woody fruit is cup or more urn shaped and up to 1 cm in diameter.
-In the center 4 or 5 small valve tips extend to rim level or slightly above after opening (3).
+In the centre 4 or 5 small valve tips extend to rim level or slightly above after opening (3).
 Juvenile leaves, found on sapling trees, are ovate (egg-shaped) and only up to 10 cm long (4).
 Simple adult leaves with an alternate arrangement are; up to 17 cm in length, straight lanceolate or curved (falcate) in shape, mid-green on both surfaces (concolorous), strongly scented when crushed, rather thick and firm in texture.
 Leaf apex gradually narrows into a fine point; base shape is asymmetric (oblique).
-Distribution: In widely separated regions along the Great Dividing Range, from NSW to southern QLD.
+Distribution: In widely separated regions along the Great Dividing Range, from NSW to southern Qld.

-Cadaghi Eucalyptus torelliana Other names: Cadaga
+Cadaghi Corymbia torelliana Other names: Cadaga

-The Cadaghi or Cadaga Eucalyptus torelliana can reach a height of 30m or more and is naturally found on margins of tropical rainforests and adjoining tall, open forests.
-It also has been extensively planted as an ornamental tree outside its natural habitat.
+The Cadaghi or Cadaga can reach a height of 30m or more and is naturally found on margins of tropical rainforests and adjoining tall, open forests.
+It also has been extensively planted as an ornamental tree outside its natural habitat (Picture 1).
 The bark on the lower half of the trunk is brown in colour with a rough and flaky texture, whereas the top half of the trunk and upper branches feature a smooth greyish green bark (2).
 Clusters (panicles) of white flowers borne at the end of branches measure 2 to 3 cm in diameter and blossom over late spring and early summer (3).
 Simple leaves with an alternate arrangement are up to 20 cm long, ovate in shape and hairy on immature specimens (4).
 Leaves on mature trees are; lanceolate in shape, up to 15 cm in length with entire margins, hairless, dark green and rather dull on upper surface, lighter green below with a firm texture.
 Leaf apex is acute, base shape is cuneate to rounded.
 Mid vein is raised on both surfaces and numerous straight lateral veins are obvious.
-Distribution: Restricted habitat of wet coastal areas and adjacent ranges in tropical QLD (Cairns and surrounding areas).
+Distribution: Restricted habitat of wet coastal areas and adjacent ranges in tropical Qld (Cairns and surrounding areas).
 Note: This tree is listed as an invasive species in a number of shires along the NSW north coast.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.